GeorgeSami/IT340MidtermProj/README.md

 =======

-4- Configure Nagios to Monitor Apache2 availability:
+4- Configure Nagios to Monitor Apache2 availability & General Requirments:
 -
 Please see: